 The rest of the semester is allocated to the term project.
 The students are asked to form groups and conduct brief research on an architect/architecture office and their works.
 They are also asked to select one building of the architect/architecture office and to find the drawings of the selected buildings.
 The architects and their selected buildings are presented by the groups.
-The research phase does not only enable students to explore the architectural drawing conventions.
+The research phase does not only enable students to explore the architects and their buildings but also to practice on the orthographic set and review the architectural drawing conventions.
 From the drawings and the images of the buildings, students generate the BIM models and simultaneously the orthographic set, renders and the animation for their selected building (Fig.1).

-Fig.1: Section and model views from the generated BIM model of AI Bahar Towers by Azime Ecrin Akkaya-ADPR III
+Fig.1: Section and model views from the generated BIM model of Al Bahar Towers by Azime Ecrin Akkaya- ADPR III